cgraamans/angular-bootey/README.md

 An Asynchronously loaded Bootstrap Client using AngularJS/RequireJS for Socket.io Standalone Servers

-## What is Angular Boot?
+## What is Angular Bootey?

-Angular-boot is a ready to use bootstrap for AngularJS applications which want to use Socket.io standalone services to provide their data.
+Angular-bootey is a ready to use bootstrap for AngularJS applications which want to use Socket.io standalone services to provide their data.
 This bootstrap implementation bootstraps AngularJS via RequireJS to assure that the application loads controllers, factories and directives as and when they are needed.

-In short, Angular-Boot gives you:
+In short, Angular-Bootey gives you:
 - Asynchronously loaded AngularJS modules via RequireJS
 - Ready-to-use Socket.io implementation of the btford-socket-io provider.

-#### Note: If you're looking for a quick standalone socket.io mvc framework for Angular-Boot, it functions very nicely with [Sockey, the standalone Socket.io MVC framework](https://github.com/cgraamans/sockey) that I've written.
+#### Note: If you're looking for a quick standalone socket.io mvc framework for Angular-Bootey, it functions very nicely with [Sockey, the standalone Socket.io MVC framework](https://github.com/cgraamans/sockey) that I've written.

 Angular-Bootey Uses:
 - [AngularJS 1.x](https://angularjs.org/)